Roibal/Geotechnical_Engineering_Python_Code/Ventilation-Mining-Engineering/README.md

 "VentSurveyProgram.py" is currently an outline for a OOP version of vent_python_toolbox, currently non-functional.
 Plans are in motion to format Ventilation Python Toolbox in OOP

-"Ventilation_Mining_Python_Toolbox.py" **PRIMARY DOCUMENT** is a collection of functions useful for a ventilation engineer to calculate air properties in a mining environment.
-Can be imported and used in further python programs for ventilation engineers to develop their own tests/data collection.
+"Ventilation_Mining_Python_Toolbox.py" is the main engine behind many of the programs listed on this page.
+This script can be imported as a module and is a collection of functions useful for a ventilation engineer to calculate air properties in a mining environment and used in further python programs for ventilation engineers to develop their own tests/data collection.

-"sense_hat_specific_weight_data_collection.py" will record and collect data which can then be displayed with "Raspberry_Pi_Data_Display.py" python code.
-Records data every 5 minutes and 10 seconds, records into a CSV file.
+"senseHAT_Data_Collection.py" will record and collect data which can then be displayed with "Raspberry_Pi_Data_Display.py" python code.
+The interval for recording of data can be adjusted in the script.
+This file will accept a unique ID for data collection and records values (temperature, humidity, pressure, time) into a CSV file which can then be analyzed using Vent Toolbox tools or Microsoft Excel format.

 Read More About Ventilation Engineering at the Ventilation Engineering Wiki here: https://github.com/Roibal/Geotechnical_Engineering_Python_Code/wiki